Communicating A Planned CEO Transition

 According to Leading with Intent: A National Index of Nonprofit Board Practices, 54 percent of nonprofit CEOs/executive directors (chief executives) intend to leave their position within the next five years.
 Therefore, many boards and organizations will soon be grappling with a chief executive transition.

-While there are many different types of chief executive transitions, this resource will discuss a planned departure — one in which the chief executive provides the board with ample notice of their plans to leave, allowing the organization to be strategic and intentional with its communications.
+While there are many different types of chief executive transitions, this resource will discuss a planned departure — one in which the chief executive provides the board ample notice of their plans to leave, allowing the organization to be strategic and intentional in its communications.

-It is the chief executive’s responsibility to communicate with the board as soon as they are considering leaving the position.
-Ideally, the transition will first be discussed at a board meeting to ensure that everyone is informed and prepared before the organization moves forward with transition planning.
+It is the chief executive’s responsibility to communicate with the board as soon as they have decided to leave their position.
+Ideally, the transition will first be discussed with the chair and then, soon after, at a board meeting to ensure that everyone is informed and prepared before the organization moves forward with transition planning.

 Once the full board is informed, the planning can begin in earnest.
-The board can identify the individuals who will be most involved with the transition planning, perhaps creating a transition committee.
+The board identifies the individuals who will be most involved in the transition planning, perhaps creating a transition committee.
 This core group of individuals will then begin behind-the-scenes discussions to plan the transition and prepare the departure announcement.

 Many of the key elements of a good transition communications plan can be developed before a transition has started.
 However, even with a strong succession plan in place, the board should review it and tailor elements to the specific executive transition the organization is undergoing.